 Firstly, you need to consider where the system is being used.
-Is it to be installed indoors, outdoors, sheltered area, exposed area or high traffic area?
-Certain systems are more suited to specific areas; for example, exposed or high traffic areas would require our heavier 16-25kg post and base, whereas sheltered or indoor areas will suit our lighter 10kg posts and bases.
+Is it to be installed indoors, outdoors, in a sheltered area, exposed area or high traffic area?
+Certain systems are more suited to specific areas; for example, exposed or high traffic areas would require our heavier 16-21kg postsand bases, whereas sheltered or indoor areas will suit our lighter 10kg posts and bases.

 Some suppliers advertise their systems as being ‘heavyweight’ when they are actually only around 7-9kg and suitable only for very sheltered occasional outdoor use.
 These cheap lightweight posts will simply be blown over in an exposed location.

-Options across our five systems include bases from 10kg to 25kg, floor mounts and ground sockets.
+Options across our five systems include bases from 10kg to 21kg, floor mounts and ground sockets.

 We also offer a range of banner types including inexpensive PVC Banner, Mesh Banner, Double-Sided PVC, Full Colour Fabric and Canvas.
 Your choice of banners will depend on your location and the image you wish to project.